Portuguese succession crisis of 1580: Claimants to the throne

-Portuguese nobility was worried about the maintenance of their independence and sought help to find a new king.
 By this time the Portuguese throne was disputed by several claimants.
 Among them were:The descendants of the Duchess of Braganza obtained the throne in 1640 (in the person of her grandson John IV of Portugal), but in 1580, she was only one of several possible heirs.
 The heir by primogeniture was her nephew Ranuccio Farnese, being the son of Catherine's late older sister Maria, followed by his siblings; then the Duchess herself and her children; and only after them, King Philip.
 Philip II was a foreigner (although his mother was Portuguese) and descended from Manuel I by a female line; as for Anthony, although he was Manuel I's grandson in the male line, he was of illegitimate birth.

-The 11-year-old Ranuccio Farnese, Hereditary Duke of Parma and Piacenza, was the grandson of Infante Duarte of Portugal, the only son of Manuel I whose legitimate descendants survived at that time.
-Ranuccio was, according to primogeniture, the heir to the throne of Portugal.
+The heir by primogeniture, 11-year-old Ranuccio Farnese, Hereditary Duke of Parma and Piacenza, was the grandson of Infante Duarte of Portugal, the only son of Manuel I whose legitimate descendants survived at that time.
 However, his father Alessandro Farnese, Duke of Parma was an ally of the Spanish king, another contender, so Ranuccio's rights were not claimed at that time.
 Ranuccio became reigning Duke of Parma in 1592.

-Instead, Ranuccio's maternal aunt Catherine, Duchess of Braganza, claimed the throne in an ambitious manner but failed to become queen.
+Instead, Ranuccio's maternal aunt Catherine, Duchess of Braganza, asserted her claim as the daughter of Infante Duarte.
 Catherine was married to João I, Duke of Braganza (descendant in male line from Afonso I, Duke of Braganza, an illegitimate son of King John I of Portugal), who himself was grandson of the late Duke Jaime of Braganza, also a legitimate heir of Portugal, being the son of Infanta Isabella, sister of Manuel I and daughter of Infante Ferdinand, Duke of Viseu, second son of King Duarte I. The duchess also had a son, Dom Teodósio de Braganza, who would be her royal heir and successor to the throne.
-The duchess's claim was relatively strong, as it was reinforced by her husband's position as one of the legitimate heirs; thus they would both be entitled to hold the kingship.
-Moreover, the Duchess was living in Portugal, not abroad, and was not underage, but 40 years old.
-Her weaknesses were her sex (Portugal had not had a generally recognised queen regnant) and her being the second daughter, thus existing a genealogically senior claimant.
+Catherine's relatively strong claim was bolstered by her residency in Portugal.
+Although she was Henry's preferred successor, her bid for queenship ultimately failed due to her sex, the powerful influence of Philip II, and the unpopularity of her husband.

 According to primogeniture, the line of succession of the Portuguese throne would have been: